solo-io/solo-cop/workshops/gloo-mesh-demo/README.md

 EOF
 ```

 3. Apply the settings for each workspace.
-These `WorkspaceSettings` objects are used to tune each indiviual workspace as well as import/export other workspaces.
+These `WorkspaceSettings` objects are used to tune each indiviual workspace as well as import/export resources from other workspaces.

 ```sh
 kubectl apply --context $MGMT -f tracks/02-workspaces/workspace-settings-ops-team.yaml